 Looking for a delicious vegan quiche recipe that’s both eggless and dairy-free?
 This crustless vegan quiche uses thick slices of eggplant to encase the filling, making it a lighter and healthier alternative to traditional quiche.
-Despite being free of eggs and dairy, it doesn’t compromise on texture or flavor.
+Despite being free of eggs and dairy, it doesn’t compromise on texture or flavour.

 A touch of kala namak, or Indian black salt, adds an authentic ‘eggy’ aroma to the tofu-based cream, creating a convincingly delicious quiche that’s both filling and satisfying.
-Perfect for any meal, this vegan quiche is sure to impress!
+Perfect for any meal, this vegan quiche is sure to impress.

 This quiche is lovely for weekend brunches or late lunches and ideal for packed lunches too.

-How to make Vegan Crustless Quiche with Smoky Tempeh and Eggplant ‘Crust’
+How to make Vegan Crustless Quiche with Smoky Tempeh and Eggplant Crust

-For the creamy sauce, make sure to use a firm silken tofu like Morinu extra firm.
-I always have a few packs of these long-life shelf-stable tofu in the pantry.
-They come in really handy sometimes as they don’t need any refrigeration.
-But because of their soft delicate texture, silken tofu does not lend itself to all kinds of preparation.
-In this quiche however, silken tofu delivers the perfect texture and yields a superior creamier mouthfeel.
-You may use regular tofu if you can’t get hold of silken tofu.
+Because of its soft delicate texture, silken tofu doesn’t lend itself to all kinds of preparation.
+In this quiche however, it delivers the perfect consistency and a creamy mouthfeel.
+You can use regular tofu if you can’t find silken tofu.
 The texture might turn out slightly grainier but still delicious.

 Once the creamy sauce base is ready, add in the fried tempeh, mushrooms, greens and herbs.

-Then bake for 30 minutes covered with some foil, then another 30 – 35 minutes uncovered or until the quiche is firm.
-The creamy centre should not be runny.
-If it is, leave the quiche to bake for some more time.
-Once out of the oven, let the quiche cool before slicing.
-You will get a much cleaner cut once it is cooled.
+Bake for 30 minutes covered with foil, then another 30 to 35 minutes uncovered, or until the quiche is set.
+The centre should not be runny.
+If it is, let the quiche bake for a little longer.

 Smoky Tempeh Quiche with Eggplant Crust